How to Make Healthy Chia Pudding Recipe With Yogurt

 Creative Toppings to Upgrade Your Pudding

-The appropriate toppings enhance the texture, taste, and visual appeal of your chia pudding.
-Consider the following options:
+The appropriate toppings enhance the chia puddings, taste, and visual appeal of your the following options:

 Fresh fruits include sliced bananas, diced apples or pears, berries, pomegranate seeds, and citrus segments.